Is North Korea hiding a coronavirus outbreak? | DW | 03.03.2020

 Cooperating with the North

-The World Health Organization (WHO) has been granted permission by the United Nations to transport diagnostic and medical equipment into North Korea, while the International Federation of Red Cross and Red Crescent National Societies and Doctors Without Borders have also been offering assistance.
+The World Health Organization (WHO) has been granted permission by the United Nations to transport diagnostic and medical equipment into North Korea, while the International Federation of Red Cross and Red Crescent National Societies and Doctors Without Borders have also offered assistance.

 The government of South Korea also proposed joint efforts with the North to cooperate to halt the spread of the disease.